andrebrener/cryptocurrency_data/README.md

 ##### Data

 - Open the file [historic_data.ipynb](https://github.com/andrebrener/cryptocurrency_data/blob/master/historic_data.ipynb).
+- Run the first block of code to import dependencies.
+- In the second block of code insert:
-- Choose the Coins that you like by adding them to the list.
+  - The Coins you like by adding them to the list.
 Make sure that the Coin is included in the [supported coins list](https://github.com/andrebrener/cryptocurrency_data/blob/master/coin_list.ipynb).
-- Choose the last day of your report.
+  - The last day of your report.
-- Choose how many days before the end date you want the data from.
+  - How many days before the end date you want the data from.
-- Choose the type of price from `close`, `high`, `low`, `open`.
+  - The type of price from `close`, `high`, `low`, `open`.
+- Run the 2nd & 3rd blocks of code.

 ##### Graph
+- In the 5th block:
   - Choose the time interval for the dates in the x-axis to be shown.
+- Run the 5th block.

 ##### Export CSV
+- In the 6th block:
   - Select File Name.
 - Run the block.
-- The file should be saved in the repo directory.
+The file should now be saved in the repo directory.